-The aim of this programme is to further develop skills of analysis, evaluation and synthesis in the areas of cost and management accounting for associate members and, in the process, create an awareness of some current developments in the profession.
+The CMA is the flagship program of the ICMA.
+On completion, participants will have developed advanced skills of analysis, evaluation and synthesis in the areas of strategic cost and management accounting and business analysis; and, in the process, obtained an in-depth awareness of the current developments in the profession.

-The programme can only be taken by a Student member who has met the pre-requisite entry requirements of the program or a Graduate or Associate member of the Institute.
+The programme can only be taken by a Graduate or Associate member of the Institute; or a student member who has met the pre-requisite entry requirements of the program.

-Furthermore, evidence is available that in managerial accounting, procedures continue to evolve and develop.
+Furthermore, evidence is available that in managerial accounting and business analysis, procedures continue to evolve and develop.
 Much of this dynamic activity is in response to changing business practices and policies and the complexity of modern firms.

 The CMA Programme consists of two post-graduate level subjects, namely: